ds4se/admin/how2review.md

 **Notes:**

-1. If you have trouble with Github, don’t use it.
-Just email your review to your block editor and they will paste it in for you.

-2. If you have COI issues, contact your block manager.
+1. If you have COI issues, contact your block manager.

-3. If you want to change your review assignment, please contact your block manager (but try not to swap to another block).
+2. If you want to change your review assignment, please contact your block manager (but try not to swap to another block).

 ## How To Review